SuperOfficeDocs/superoffice-docs/user-guide/en/request/priority/delete-priority.md

 # Delete priorities

-You cannot delete priorities, but you can set the status of a priority to **Deleted**, to make it unavailable to users and customers. [!include[To do this](../../../includes/to-do-this.md)]
+You cannot delete priorities, but you can set the status of a priority to **Deleted**, to make it unavailable to users and customers.

 [!include[Go to priority](includes/goto-priority.md)]